rackerlabs/rackspace-how-to/content/cloud-servers/common-windows-issues-key-management-server-activation.md

 the operating system shows as unlicensed.

-**Cause**: Windows cannot locate the Key Management Server (KMS) after changing the time zone of the Cloud Server, and, as a result, your Cloud Server's system clock does not sync with the KMS.
+**Cause**: Windows cannot locate the Key Management Server (KMS) after changing the time zone of the Cloud Server, so, as a result, your Cloud Server's system clock does not sync with the KMS.

 **Resolution**: You need to resynch your Cloud Server with the KMS